sandrocan/LLMs-for-design-of-alkali-activated-concrete-formulations/README.md

 ## Validation Dataset And Experiment Data

-The dataset used for validation is stored in `LLMs-for-design-of-alkali-activated-concrete-formulations/experiments/data/DiscoveryData_Sample.csv`.
+The dataset used for validation is stored in `LLMs-for-design-of-alkali-activated-concrete-formulations/experiments/data/DiscoveryData_Sample.csv` and stems from [Rao et al](https://www.tandfonline.com/doi/abs/10.1080/14488353.2018.1450716).
 The data generated during each development cycle of an experiment is saved under `LLMs-for-design-of-alkali-activated-concrete-formulations/experiments/results`

 ## Contact